What channel is Monday Night Football on? How to watch the NFL game today - ExBulletin

 What channel is Monday Night Football on?
 How to watch the NFL game today

-The NFL Week 9 schedule concludes today with a Monday Night Football matchup between the Tampa Bay Buccaneers and Kansas City Chiefs at Arrowhead Stadium.
+The NFL Week 10 schedule concludes with a Monday Night Football game between the Miami Dolphins and the Los Angeles Rams at SoFi Stadium.

-The Buccaneers are coming off a 31-26 loss to the Atlanta Falcons in their NFL Week 8 matchup.
+The Dolphins are coming off a 30-27 loss to the Buffalo Bills in their NFL Week 9 matchup.

 Watch Monday Night Football today on FUBO (free trial)